Sound8th-A

 • Cochlea

-The pinna is the visible part of the outer ear.
-Its shape helps to collect sound waves and funnel them into the ear canal.
+The pinna (outer ear) is the visible part of the ear that gathers sound waves and directs them into the ear canal.

 • Produce louder sound